 You get the idea.
-Start with your talent management strategy and then measure and report on what matters most.
+Start with your business and talent management strategy and then measure and report on what matters most.

 Whatever the issue, meet with the manager to see what can be done to proactively engage and retain your top talent.

 The Bottom Line

 Smart leaders manage employee retention as carefully as they manage the bottom line.
 They understand the impact on the business, identify the root causes of attrition, and address retention issues with practical and targeted actions within their overall talent management plan.